Romanian parliament clears legal framework for Black Sea offshore gas

 The exploration of the Black Sea Neptun block is a joint venture between OMV’s Romanian subsidiary Petrom and U.S. major ExxonMobil and includes the first deep-water exploration well in Romanian waters.

-In 2012, the firms said they had discovered 1.5-3 trillion cubic feet (42-84 billion cubic metres) (bcm) of gas reserves at the ExxonMobil operated Domino-1 well, around 170 km offshore.
+In 2012, the firms said they had discovered 1.5-3 trillion cubic feet (42-84 billion cubic meters) (bcm) of gas reserves at the ExxonMobil operated Domino-1 well, around 170 km offshore.